 MAC Brexit Migration Report & The Future of the UK Immigration System

-The Migration Advisory Committee (MAC) has published their much-anticipated report into the effects of Brexit on UK migration.
+In October 2018, the Migration Advisory Committee (MAC) published its much-anticipated report into the effects of Brexit on UK migration.

 The report is expected to be heavily influential in the Government’s proposals for a post-Brexit UK immigration system – should Britain’s immigration policy be decided outside the Brexit negotiations.

 The recommendations themselves however only relate to economic migration; the impact of Brexit on family and student migration is notably outwith the scope of the report.

 Key MAC recommendations in the EEA Brexit Migration Report

 The MAC recommends any new UK immigration system should:

 - Be fully aligned to the Government’s industrial strategy